 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
 A material weakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
-We consider the deficiency described in the accompanying schedule of findings and responses as Finding No. 2018-1 to be a material weakness.
+We did not identify any deficiencies in internal control to be material weaknesses.

 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
-We consider the deficiency described in the accompanying schedule of findings and responses as Findings No. 2018-2 to 2018-5 to be a significant deficiency in internal control over financial reporting.
+We did not identify any deficiencies in internal control to be a significant deficiency in internal control over financial reporting.